-7.2.4 Intake Meeting
+7.3.3 Intake Meeting

-PRDOH meets with all households required to relocate to determine their relocation needs and preferences.
+PRDOH and its Subrecipients must meet with all households required to relocate to determine their relocation needs and preferences.
 Whenever possible, this meeting is conducted in person.
 The meeting is coordinated with the delivery of the thirty (30) day notice and/or ninety (90) day notice, whenever possible.
-Households may request more than one (1) face to face meeting.
+Households may request more than one (1) face-to-face meeting.
 The meeting may be conducted prior to delivery of the thirty (30) day notice or ninety (90) day notice when a relocation date is not yet known but is anticipated to be within the next sixty (60) or one hundred twenty (120) days as appropriate.